 Trial date set for suspect in death of Harlingen teen

-A Rio Hondo man will facet a jury in August after being charged with murder, aggravated sexual assault and tampering with physical evidence.
+A Rio Hondo man will face a jury in August after being charged with murder, aggravated sexual assault and tampering with physical evidence.

 RELATED: Police: Woman found dead in Harlingen